Beringar/202201-W2-CH-WE-berenguer-pou/readme.md

 4. create html table for testing cells behavior

-(TODO: after all tests of life rules work --> remove table from DOM and render data on a canvas)
+(TODO: after all tests of life rules work --> remove table from DOM and render data on a canvas, or try it...)